Indiana HB 1447

-Indiana HB 1147 is bill that allows lawmakers to ban books deemed deemed harmful to minors based on complaints submitted by parents.
+Indiana HB 1147 is a bill that allows lawmakers to ban books deemed harmful to minors based on complaints submitted by parents.
 The bill also specifies requirements for third party surveyors and vendors.

 Contents

 The bill requires schools to craft and enforce policy that prohibits material in libraries or classrooms deemed harmful to minors.
 Through this bill, school libraries are required to publish an online catalogue of their material, while also making it possible for parents to contest books or material they no longer want in the library.
 Librarians also would be more open to lawsuits and felony charges for sharing material deems unsuitable for minors, which could result in fines and jail time.
 The bill also deals with third party surveyors pertaining to schools.

 Legislative history

 In May 2023, Governor Eric Holcomb signed the bill with the controversial measures into law.

 Similar legislation

 This bill is noted to be similar to Senate Bill 12 and Senate Bill 380 and said to have been derived from both these bills.